If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 Parked on a busy corner where 12th and West 4th Streets meet, Cafe Cluny is a sister restaurant to the Odeon and Café Luxembourg.

-Served on a first-come basis (brunch reservations not accepted), if you’re lucky enough to score a table you’ll be rewarded with brasserie favorites like steak tartar, airy omelettes, delectable salads (the Country Frisée Salad is my go-to) and drenched eggs Benedict.
+Served on a first-come basis (brunch reservations not accepted), if you’re lucky enough to score a table you’ll be rewarded with brasserie favorites like steak tartar, airy omelettes, incredible salads (the Country Frisée Salad is my go-to) and drenched eggs Benedict.

 Breakfast by Salt’s Cure

-Website: Breakfast by Salt’s Cure
+Website.
+Breakfast by Salt’s Cure

-Address: 27 1/2 Morton St, New York, NY
+Address.
+27 1/2 Morton St, New York, NY

-Brunch: Tuesday-Sunday 8am-3pm
+Brunch.
+Tuesday-Sunday 8am-3pm

 Famous for oatmeal griddle cakes, most pancake enthusiasts know to make a pilgrimage to Breakfast by Salt’s Cure.
-A California transplant, the menu focuses on the prized possession: five varieties of griddle cakes, one breakfast plate, two breakfast sandwiches and a handful of sides.
+A California transplant, the menu focuses on the prized possession. five varieties of griddle cakes, one breakfast plate, two breakfast sandwiches and a handful of sides.

 Make no mistake, the plate-clocking pancakes are the draw.
 Unlike traditional pancakes commonly found throughout the city, griddle cakes are thin and slightly crispy, with a chewier consistency.